cozy/cozy-docs/src/documents/hack/discover-data-system.html.md

 ---
-title: "Discover the Data System"
+title: "Tut2: The Data System"
 layout: "default"
 category: "hack"
 menuOrder: 4
 ---

-# The Data System
+# Tutorial 2: Discover the Data System

 We've just introduced you how Cozy is built and you may want to know more about the Data System and to play with it.
 Don't forget that if you are stuck or have any question, you can visit us on IRC (irc.freenode.org, #cozycloud).

 Just a quick reminder, the Data System (DS) allows you to access the database, the indexer and the file system.
 Technically speaking, it is a RESTful web application meaning you can request it with a HTTP client.
 It handles authorization and authentification for applications, meaning that user has to give his explicit agreement (during installation) to the app so it can access the data.

 ### What you will achieve